A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Results

-still exists in HDCO-HTSCs and even in overdoped region.
+still exists in HDCO-HTSCs and even in overdoping region.
 It reveals that the rubion-induced electron-electron interaction is still a weak-coupling interaction.
 It means the weak-coupling approximation, $N_{0}V\ll1$, can be used for following deducing process.

-Under the weak-coupling approximation, starting from formula (8, 9) and repeating same deducing procedure as weak-coupling BCS theory \cite{30}, we obtain an expression of high-temperature superconducting energy gap in $T=0K$ as following
+Under the weak-coupling approximation, starting from formula (8, 9) and repeating same deducing procedure as weak-coupling BCS theory \cite{29}, we obtain an expression of high-temperature superconducting energy gap in $T=0K$ as following

 where $\omega_{D}$ is Debye frequency of rubions and $N_{0}$ is the energy state density of free-$d$-electrons on the Fermi arc/pocket.
-For HDCO-HTSCs, $\Delta_{0}$ is $10^{-2}eV$ magnitude according to experimental data \cite{3}.
+For HDCO-HTSCs, $\Delta_{0}$ is $10^{-2}eV$ magnitude according to experimental data \cite{4}.
 If we set $N_{0}V$ as 0.1 based on the weak-coupling limit $N_{0}V\ll1$, then the Debye temperature $\Theta_{D}$($\Theta_{D}=\hbar\omega_{D}/k_{B}$) of rubions is equal to $10^{3}K$ magnitude approximately.

 Comparing formula (10) with (11), we obtain the $T_{c}$ expression of HDCO-HTSCs as following